Bawaji ni Paltan

 Vadodara-Baroda By 1 Comment

-Pran jaye par Vachan na jaye: A person may be allowed to lose his life but the credibility of a promise made by him must always be preserved!
+The phrase “Pran jaye par Vachan na jaye” — a person may be allowed to lose his life, but the credibility of a promise made by him must always be preserved — perfectly encapsulates the essence of this historical narrative.

-In the 18th century, few people from the Parsi community approached Maharaja Pilajirao Gaekwad for protection from invaders trying to violate their religion.
-The Maharaja readily agreed and offered protection to them for safeguarding their holy fire.
-The troops provided for this purpose were named as the “Bawaji ni Paltan”(Parsi Platoon).
-Contingents of 200 members of the force were located in each of the towns of Bulsar, Udvada, Sanjan, and Navsari for the protection of the sacred fires during turbulent times.
-This practice was also followed by the future Maharajas who continued with the tradition.
+In the 18th century, the Parsis sought protection from Maharaja Pilajirao Gaekwad against invaders threatening their religion.
+True to his word, the Maharaja extended his protection, ensuring the safekeeping of their sacred fire.
+The troops designated for this purpose were named the “Bawaji ni Paltan” or Parsi Platoon.
+A contingent of 200 men was stationed in each of the towns of Bulsar, Udvada, Sanjan, and Navsari to safeguard these sacred fires during turbulent times.
+This tradition of protection was honored by subsequent Maharajas.

-Even in the time of battles, the Gaekwads never withdrew the guards which protected the Parsi Community.
-In this context, Maharaja Sayajirao Gaekwad III was once quoted saying ” The word of promise given by a Parsi is as precious to me as My Own Gaekwari ‘Rupaiya’ currency.
+The commitment of the Gaekwads to safeguarding the Parsi community continued unwaveringly.
+Maharaja Sayajirao Gaekwad III once remarked, “The word of promise given by a Parsi is as precious to me as My Own Gaekwari ‘Rupaiya’ currency.
 It is bound to be honored.”
+This statement underscores the deep respect and trust between the Gaekwads and the Parsi community.

-Partial Source: ToI
+Partial Source: Times of India

 Author